Home

 Objectives and Content

-The course aims at recruiting a highly interdisciplinary student group to facilitate individual differences of opinions and actions, cultural and social backgrounds and learning negotiating across these differences.
+The course aims to recruit a highly interdisciplinary student group and to facilitate an exchange of individual differences of opinions and actions, while taking into account cultural and social backgrounds and learning how to accommodate these differences.
+The field component will facilitate active and experimental learning.

 Learning Outcomes